Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Does one Need Overparameterized Experts if there are Enough Experts?

 \subsubsection{Baseline}

-The baseline has the same architecture as the neural pathways above.
-However, if we note $K$ the number of prototypes and assume that $\sqrt{K}$ is a natural number, the width of the baseline is $w \sqrt{K}$ so that the number of hidden parameters is the same as all the neural pathways combined.
+The baseline has the same architecture as the MoMLPs above.
+However, if we note $K$ the number of prototypes and assume that $\sqrt{K}$ is a natural number, the width of the baseline is $w \sqrt{K}$ so that the number of hidden parameters is the same as all the MoMLPs combined.

 In our experiments, we set $K=4$, so $\sqrt{K}=2$.